 Hollywood's love affair with Massachusetts continues with what is at least the fifth 2010 drama set in the Bay State, joining other prestige pictures such as The Social Network, The Town, The Company Men, and Shutter Island.
 The energetic Fighter heads upstate from Boston and unfolds its story mostly in the town of Lowell, home of boxer Micky Ward (Mark… read more!

-Entertaining documentary about the rise and fall of the notorious Sex Pistols, a quartet of working class London lads who, in 1976, banged away on their instruments, offended a lot of "proper" people, invented punk rock, and arguably changed popular music forever.
-Director Temple's involvement with the band dates back to his 1980 mockumentary The Great Rock & Roll Swindle,… read more!
+Entertaining documentary about the rise and fall of the Sex Pistols, a quartet of working class London lads who, in 1976, banged away on their instruments, offended a lot of people, invented punk rock, and arguably changed popular music forever.
+Director Temple's involvement with the band dates back to his 1980 mockumentary The Great Rock & Roll Swindle, which was… read more!

 Who isn't ambivalent about the idea of a Pixar sequel?
 Sure, sometimes it works.
 But the studio is so adept at producing fantastic original material that I want to scream, You've got the talent, you've got the money, you've got the audience's good will – why waste time rehashing the old when you could be taking more risks?
 The answer, of course, lies within the Pixar/Disney… read more!

 The annoying thing about living in the Hollywood area is that Walt Disney owns the El Capitan theatre on Hollywood Blvd., and whenever one of their animated features is released, they show it there – charging at least $15 for it – and make it otherwise unavailable in the vicinity.
 You have to travel out to the burbs to see… read more!